 For the first two hundred years, this was the responsibility of the appointed ministers and elders of the meeting (see below under Recording Gifts of Ministry and the section of this online library on Eldership).
 When the practice of recording gifts of gospel ministry and formal recognition of meeting elders was discontinued in most unprogrammed meetings, this responsibility was passed to a committee (variously called Ministry & Counsel, Worship & Ministry, etc.).
 The members of this committee are generally chosen by the meeting with specific time limits such as three years.
 Unfortunately such committees may have limited understanding of how to nurture Spirit-guided worship, or even feel uncomfortable exercising such oversight of worship.

 The Quality of Worship Is a Corporate Responsibility.
-In this article Nancy Haines of Wellesley (Massachusetts) Monthly Meeting discusses the importance of not elevating gifts of vocal ministry above other forms of ministry that serve the faith community.
+In this article Nancy Haines of Wellesley (Massachusetts) Meeting discusses the importance of not elevating gifts of vocal ministry above other forms of ministry that serve the faith community.

 Nurturing Gospel Ministry is the minute of exercise from a meeting for discernment held on ways to deepen worship in the meeting held at Quaker Spring in 2008.